unload MASS since it has select function we don't want to use.

 • “A word containing a specific delimiter, e.g. a dash, as comma, etc.”

-We will do string manipulation the tidyverse way: using the stringr package where all the functions starts with str_.
+We will do string manipulation the tidyverse way: using the stringr package where most functions starts with str_.
 These functions often has a parameter called pattern which can take a regular expression as an argument.
 Let’s start with some simple examples.

 [1] "TCGA-20-0987-01A-02R-0434-01"